defra-design/defra-forms-designer-history/app/posts/2024-06-15-accessibility-testing-june.md

 ---
 title: Accessibility testing June 2024
-description: Accessibility testing with someone with dyslexia and low-vision
+description: Accessibility testing with a user with dyslexia and low-vision
 date: 2024-06-15
 author: Monica Ferraro
 tags: